Shu-Aib/HTML-CSS/README.md

 <h2>HTML QUOTES</h2>
 To attribute a quote we use <code>&lt;<em>cite</em>&gt;</code>
 To distinguish a quote from the surrounding text we use <code>&lt<i>blockquote</i>&gt;</code>
+HTML Links: Links are created using the A element with an href attribute that specifies the URL.
+Absolute URLs: These include the full URL, starting with HTTP or HTTPS, which stands for Hypertext Transport Protocol and Hypertext Transport Protocol Secure, respectively1.
+Linking Elements: Links can be wrapped around text, images, or more complex elements like teaser cards2.
+Security: Modern browsers automatically add HTTPS for security, but developers need to include it in their code.

 -    <H3>Example</H3>